lucas-ht/aw/translator/README.md

 # translator
-Translates the GUI.
+#### Translates the GUI.

 ## Contribute:
-If you are speaking another language and want to have the GUI translated into it, you can use [this tool](https://github.com/zer420/aw/blob/main/translator/languages/tool.lua) to easily create and maintain one.
+#### If you are fluent in another language besides English and want to create a translation, you can use [this tool](https://github.com/zer420/aw/blob/main/translator/languages/tool.lua) to ease the process.